The Freelancer Tax Guide: What Nobody Tells You About Self-Employment

 The silver lining of freelance taxes is deductions.
 You only pay taxes on your Net Profit, not your Gross Revenue.

-If you made $50,000, but you spent $10,000 on legitimate business expenses, you only pay taxes on $40,000.
-Common freelance deductions include:
+If I made $50,000, but I spent $10,000 on legitimate business expenses, I only pay taxes on $40,000.
+Here are the things my CPA forces me to track every single month:

 When Should You Form an LLC or S-Corp?

-An LLC protects your personal assets (your car, your house) if your business gets sued.
-From a tax perspective, a single-member LLC is taxed exactly the same as a Sole Proprietor—until you elect to be taxed as an S-Corp.
+Eventually, my CPA advised me to form an LLC.
+An LLC protects your personal assets (like your house) if a client ever sues you for breaking their website.
+From a tax perspective, a single-member LLC is taxed exactly the same as a Sole Proprietor.

-The S-Corp Advantage: Once you are netting $60,000+ a year, an S-Corp election allows you to put yourself on a W-2 payroll and take the rest of the business profit as "distributions," which are exempt from the 15.3% Self-Employment tax.
-This can save thousands of dollars, but requires paying for payroll software and a more expensive CPA.
+The S-Corp Advantage: Once I started netting over $70,000 a year, my CPA elected my LLC to be taxed as an S-Corp.
+This allowed me to put myself on a W-2 payroll and take the rest of the business profit as "distributions," which are exempt from the brutal 15.3% Self-Employment tax.
+It saved me thousands, but requires paying for Gusto payroll software and a more expensive tax return.
+Wait to do this until you have steady, high income.

 Conclusion

-The stress of freelance taxes comes entirely from being unprepared.
-Open a separate business checking account today, never mix personal and business expenses, track your software receipts, and religiously save 30% of every invoice for tax day.
+Open a separate business checking account today, never buy personal groceries on your business card, track your software receipts, and religiously save 30% of every invoice for tax day.
+Keep the money organized, and you'll never have to fear the IRS.